alexhunsley/libre-method-json-place-notation/README.md

 ...
 ```

-There is also an 'all' file generated that contain the data for every stage in a single file.
+There is also an 'all' file generated that contain the data for every stage in a single file: `stage-all.csv` and `stage-all.json`.

 If there is too much information in the standard JSON/CSV files, have a look at the "simple" variants: